 Sticking in La Liga, if you want a more established winger early on, then Mikel Oyarzabal could be the one for you.

 The Spaniard has an initial rating of 83, which comes with 86 finishing and 85 dribbling.
 Cutting in from either the left or right and shooting is how you’d get the best out of Oyarzabal, however he is also a decent creator with 82 crossing and 81 short passing.
-With the potential to grow to 89, Oyarzabal won’t come cheap but ignore his release clause as Real Sociedad will ask for around £42m.
+With the potential to grow to 89, Oyarzabal won’t come cheap but ignore his release clause as Real Sociedad will ask for around £45m.
 But he’s worth it.

 Leroy Sane (Manchester City)

 Finally, the marquee signing, if you have the funds then signing Leroy Sane is the way to go, as Bayern Munich realised in the real world.

 The 24-year-old is already rated at 86 and has solid stats across the board, including a mouthwatering 95 pace.
 But his 81 finishing, 87 shot power, 83 crossing and 80 short passing really makes Sane a must have – not to mention his potential rise to 91.
 Understandably, Manchester City will play hardball on Sane – though not as much as they do on Raheem Sterling, for whom they want £120m.
 Instead, you can tempt Man City with around £72m for Sane, “only” paying £20m above his value.

 Best wingers to sign on FIFA 20: Career Mode

 - Sontje Hansen (Ajax)

 - Jeremy Doku (Anderlecht)